 This planning checklist can be adapted by behavioral health residential facilities to help develop a pandemic influenza plan.

-This guidance describes how interventions that do not involve pharmaceuticals (e.g., isolation, quarantine, and child and adult social distancing) may be implemented.
+This guide describes how interventions that do not involve pharmaceuticals (e.g., isolation, quarantine, and child and adult social distancing) may be implemented.
 Behavioral health has a role in supporting interventions such as these.

 U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, & University of North Carolina at Chapel Hill, Gillings School of Global Public Health.
 (2006).
 Public health grand rounds: Pandemic flu preparedness; what every community should know [Webcast].
 Retrieved January 12, 2009, from http://www.publichealthgrandrounds.unc.edu/pandemic/index.htm